a 20 year old repost #nostalgia – remember when we could travel?

-While discussing recording crowds (and the issue of avoiding ambient music) over at the new forum, I was reminded of a great crowd track I recorded while on holiday in Beijing, 2001.
+While recently discussing recording crowds (and the issue of avoiding ambient music) I was reminded of a great crowd track I recorded while on holiday in Beijing, 2001.
 My sister was living over there for three years so I planned a big trip, first to LA and New York, then to my other sister in London and then to Beijing….
 But things didn’t go as planned, my tickets to USA were for September 14th 2001 – yes!
 Three days after September 11!
 I remember waking up that fateful morning and spending the next few hours watching the horrific footage cycling over and over on TV in total disbelief… Later that day I went & visited my travel agent and asker her advice; she suggested I still leave on time but go straight to London, so I ended up having an extra few weeks in London…

 Back then I travelled with my trusty old DAT machine – a Tascam DAP1… and I took a pair of Octavia Mk012 mics as I didn’t have room for a rycote….
 I bought a pair of those little fluffies they use on video cameras so I had some wind protection, but it’s interesting to hear the results now, and to think how much technology has changed in ten years….
 So here are a few sounds from my travels back in 2001; first recording?
 An airport room tone from a brief Singapore stop over….
 Recorded at 4am so I’m surprised there’s no snoring!